snickbit/node-cli/docs/classes/Cli.md

 ▸ **banner**(`message`): [`Cli`](Cli.md)<`T`\>

-Set the description / banner message of the application
+Set the description / banner message of the CLI

 #### Parameters